Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 		Start-VM -VMName MediaServer

 Unfortunately the process to install the Linux OS requires some manual intervention.
 I will revisit how I install Linux	at a later time so we can fully automate this media server setup.

+# Wrap Up

+We have barely scratched the surface of the Hyper-V Powershell module in this post.
+Microsoft has given us some very powerful tools for us to use built into Windows 10 for free.
+I hope to have time to learn more when I revisit this module for later projects.

 ...to be continued